 The transcriptionist works on the file, creating a text document to match every utterance in the recording (verbatim transcript) or performs some light editing to preserve the point of the discussion (cleaned-up transcript).
 Once the transcripts are checked for accuracy, they are returned to the client for review and use.

 As a broad view of the industry, general transcription accounts for about 60% of the transcription market demand.
 Legal transcription has a smaller market share.
-However, approximately 8 out of every 10 law firms rely on professional legal transcription services, which means a bigger portion of the legal industry enlists the services of transcription companies.
+However, approximately 8 out of every 10 law firms rely on professional legal transcription services, indicating that a larger portion of the legal industry utilizes the services of transcription companies.

 Conclusion

-Legal and general transcription have their share of differences, although it is fair to say that they have more similarities, especially at the foundational level.
-Still, a business seeking safe, reliable, accurate, and affordable transcription services might be better served by looking for an appropriate specialized service provider.
+Legal and general transcription have their share of differences, although they have more similarities, especially at the foundational level.
+Still, a business seeking safe, reliable, accurate, and affordable transcription services might be better served by looking for an appropriate specialized service provider or, better yet, by enlisting the services of a transcription company that is an expert in both, like Ditto Transcripts.